BraydonKains/tech-blog/content/posts/death-of-for-loop.md

 ```

 "The loop runs from 0 to 4, so I can use `i` to choose an item from the array on each iteration of the loop!
 Now I understand what loops are for!" - A dramatic re-enactment of me getting to the array lesson in my first coding book, feeling like a genius.
-It's understandable why a developer would reach for this by default; any professional developer is guaranteed to have written hundreds of `for` loops exactly like this throughout their career, so there is rarely anything new for a developer to learn or understand.
+It's understandable why a developer would reach for this by default; any professional developer is certain to have written hundreds of `for` loops exactly like this throughout their career, so there is rarely anything new for a developer to learn or understand.

 Why fix what isn't broken?